-Introduction
+Introduction to the document suite

 This document is an addendum to the TR-512_v1.4 ONF Core Information Model and forms part of the description of the ONF-CIM.
 For general overview material and references to the other parts refer to TR-512.1.